romkazor/devman-async/Exercise3/README.md

 # Microservice for archivate files

-The microservice creating archive on the fly by request from the user.
+The microservice creating archive on the fly without create zip file.

 ## How to install

-You need Python version 3.6 and higter.
+You need Python version 3.6 and higher.

 ```
 pip install -r requirements.txt